VyperGroup/aero/README.md

 # aero

-Aero is a developer friendly and innovative interception proxy.
+Aero is a safe, developer friendly, and innovative interception proxy.
 Aero provides a good balance of excellent site support speed, while also having a clean and organized codebase.
+A deployable version can be found [here](https://github.com/ProxyHaven/aero-deploy)

 # How to use aero

-1. Make sure your backend serves an aero [backend](https://github.com/aero-backends) correctly
+1. Make sure your backend serves an [aero](https://github.com/ProxyHaven/aero-backends) _recommended_ or a [TompHTTP Compatible Backend](https://github.com/tomphttp)
+    > If you are using bare, run bare.sh
 2. Make sure you included aero into your site
 3. Create a service worker like this in the topmost directory